PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `3 passed, 8 deselected in 3.57s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed dual-Resize checkpoint moves both `_optimize_sinet_dual_resize_affine_transpose_chains` and `_optimize_sinet_deep_skip_dual_resize_affine_transpose_chains` to the shared `passes/sinet_dual_resize_layout.py` owner.
+Both former raw mutators prove the same two `Resize -> Transpose -> MUL -> ADD` branches, NCHW channel Concat, residual ADD, terminal MUL/ADD/PReLU, and post-Transpose tail.
+Their only semantic difference is now an explicit residual mode.
+The direct mode owns and removes one private NHWC-to-NCHW adapter.
+The sibling mode requires one earlier NCHW-to-NHWC adapter with exact residual fan-out and retains it for its existing branch.

+Each Resize output is the authoritative branch-local NHWC tensor.
+Its MUL and ADD outputs adopt that exact concrete shape, dynamic signature, logical layout, and physical layout.
+The two branches independently derive the original axis-1 NCHW Concat and target axis-3 NHWC Concat.
+The first graph-ordered post output is the authoritative merged contract and remains unchanged; the Concat and terminal ADD/MUL/ADD intermediates adopt it.
+This replaces the duplicated metadata permutation/copy sequences and removes the former fixed 40-by-40 shape guard.

+Four branch affine constants and three terminal affine/PReLU constants are validated as finite same-dtype broadcasts in both the original NCHW graph and the explicitly rotated NHWC graph.
+Identity-grouped roles are updated once, and unrelated consumers receive deterministic clones.
+Both Resize families, FLOAT16/FLOAT32/FLOAT64, scalar/raw constants, operand and Concat order, typed permutations, producer uniqueness, exact consumer multiplicity, dependency order, public boundaries, quantization, fused activation, and dynamic signatures are part of the plan contract.

+Equivalent post aliases are merged into the first canonical output while downstream repeated slots are retained.
+Direct-mode legacy NCHW consumers receive one topologically inserted inverse adapter and therefore preserve local numerical semantics.
+Sibling mode retains the established ordered pipeline boundary and rewires later compatibility consumers to the canonical NHWC tensor for following SiNet recovery passes.
+The complete plan is re-resolved before apply; clone names, mutation/removal indices, input slots, metadata targets, alias rewrites, and optional adapter insertion are preflighted before the first write.
+One differential index and a bounded 32-candidate rewrite ceiling replace both full-map `while True` loops.
+The former 505-line and 503-line helpers are now 17-line dispatchers and both production calls receive Session LayoutState.

+The focused shared-owner suite passed with `102 passed in 0.60s`; combined with the preceding indexed SiNet suites it passed with `410 passed in 1.24s`.
+Coverage includes forty-eight numerical-equivalence combinations across both residual modes, all three floating dtypes, both Resize families, scalar/raw constants, and commuted operands/Concat inputs;
+direct legacy inverse-adapter equivalence; sibling repeated-slot compatibility rewiring; post-alias merging; external constant cloning; mode isolation;
+candidate-only and capped execution; thirty-six shared transactional unsafe contracts plus sibling fan-out/order guards; earlier legacy rejection;
+stale-plan revalidation; clone collision; no-index preflight; differential index validation; and LayoutState validation.

+The existing direct dual-Resize characterization and the sequential real SiNet integration passed together with `2 passed in 2.59s`.
+During the real conversion, the direct owner retained the established two one-candidate applications and the later sibling owner retained its two-candidate application.
+The indexed result is the same 449,824-byte float32 artifact with SHA-256 `40520abec7b36dae10dca3cd5271bf5169d096eea52f726f2023238694afa9bb` and the same 253,452-byte float16 artifact with SHA-256 `180717a7e13963f4c1ab56dcb82288562ecf718e4a3a36738bbabc7fa9c0082c`.
+The byte identity preserves the recorded sequential `-cotof` evidence:
+`max_abs=2.57205e-09`, `rmse=9.15391e-11`, `cosine=1`, and `pass=True`.
+The full architecture suite passed with `186 passed in 50.01s`;
+TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed, 8 deselected in 3.61s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.